tmplxz/ai-for-politics/README.md

 ## 🌐 Launching the Webpage Locally

-The project includes a Docker setup for running our webpage locally.
+The repository includes a Docker setup for running our webpage locally.

 1. Make sure [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/) are installed.